SKOOTA GAMES IndieGames Notebook Interview

 Why not prioritize your own happiness this year?

-Because "my happiness = my bias's happiness"!
+Because "my happiness = my idol's happiness"!

 With that, I would like to conclude this article with these words.

-"My bias's happiness is my happiness."
+"My idol's happiness is my happiness."

-End
+The End

 Written by: Nekomachi Peko